EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * Associated data A =

      \[ "Encrypt0", << ID_CRED_R >>, << TH_2, CRED_R >> \]

-* Compute the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_2, IV_2 and the parameters below.
-Note that only 'ciphertext' of the outer COSE_Encrypt0 object is used to create message_2, see next bullet.
-The protected header SHALL be empty.
+* Depending on method, CIPHERTEXT_2 is the 'ciphertext' of an outer COSE_Encrypt0 or a XOR encrypted plaintext with the following common parameters:

    * plaintext = ( ID_CRED_R / kid_R, Signature_or_MAC_2, ?
 AD_2 )

       * AD_2 = bstr containing opaque unprotected auxiliary data

       * Note that if ID_CRED_R contains a single 'kid' parameter, i.e., ID_CRED_R = { 4 : kid_R }, only kid_R is conveyed in the plaintext, see {{asym-overview}}.

+   If method equals 0 or 2, compute an outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_2, IV_2 and the parameters below.
+The protected header SHALL be empty.

    * external_aad = TH_2